 Licensure and Certification

 Upon completion of undergraduate education, registered nurses must pass a licensing examination administered by the National Council of State Boards of Nursing.
 Nursing licenses can typically be renewed through continuing education courses.
 Specialty certification for work in emergency rooms is available by passing an examination.
 The Certified Emergency Nurse credential is conferred by the Emergency Nurses Association (ENA).

 Emergency medical technicians (EMTs) are responsible for transporting trauma victims and patients to the emergency room in ambulances.
 EMTs also attempt to stabilize severely injured patients if the need arises.

 The overall employment outlook for emergency medical technicians is very stable.
-The BLS expects job openings for EMTs to increase nine percent between 2008 and 2018.
-Emergency medical technicians earned a median hourly wage of $14.10 in May 2008.
+The BLS expects job openings for EMTs and paramedics to increase by 15% between 2016 and 2026.
+Emergency medical technicians and paramedics earned a mean annual wage of $37,760 in May 2018.

 A would-be emergency medical technician needs to graduate from high school.
 Vocational schools and community colleges are both good places to get EMT education.
 An emergency medical technician can proceed through three levels of training programs: EMT-Basic, EMT-Intermediate and EMT-Paramedic.
 EMT-Basic training is a necessity for applicants to paramedic programs.
 All individuals interested in becoming emergency medical technicians must complete a licensing exam to begin professional practice.

 Regardless of what position you take, working in an emergency room means that you're making a difference in the world.
 Plus the healthcare industry is full of opportunities for aspiring healthcare workers, meaning that any profession in the field is a stable choice.
 So if you like a fast-paced environment, thrive under pressure and want to help others, perhaps working in the emergency room is right for you.